Take a relaxing journey through the invigorating landscapes of the Lake District.

 So on this tour, we take you on a day trip through the best locations of England’s most famous National Park.

-You learn the tales from Windermere, the largest lake in England; you admire Wordworth’s cosy Dove Cottage; and you marvel at the medieval architecture of the ancient town of Lancaster.
+You learn the tales from Windermere, the largest lake in England and admire Wordworth’s cosy Dove Cottage.

 Join this tour, enjoy the scenery, and let nature help you unwind.